Mandy Moore Drops A Major Clue About ‘This Is Us’ Season 2

 Mandy Moore says This Is Us fans will finally find the answers they’ve been looking for in the upcoming season of the NBC drama.
 On the heels of the hit show’s “disappointing” Season 1 finale episode, Moore said Season 2 will satisfy superfans early on.

 Mandy Moore and her TV husband Milo Ventimiglia recently reunited at Deadline’s The Contenders Emmys Event, where the duo talked about their Emmy-contending roles as Rebecca and Jack Pearson.
-Ventimiglia revealed that when This Is Us returns for its second season next fall, there will be “a lot happening for all of the Pearsons,” and he added:
+Ventimiglia revealed that when This Is Us returns for its second season next fall, there will be “a lot happening for all of the Pearsons.”

 “Jack and Rebecca need to get their marriage on track because it’s crumbled and fractured.”